awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cli-tutorial-fargate.md

 # Tutorial: Creating a Cluster with a Fargate Task Using the Amazon ECS CLI<a name="ecs-cli-tutorial-fargate"></a>

-This tutorial shows you how to set up a cluster and deploy a task using the Fargate launch type\.
+This tutorial shows you how to set up a cluster and deploy a service with tasks using the Fargate launch type\.

 ## Prerequisites<a name="ECS_CLI_tutorial_fargate_prereqs"></a>